Skip to content

 Access to key features on our basic plan

-Dialpad locks access to Slack and Zapier integrations behind its Pro plan, but we offer access to Slack and Zapier integrations on all plans.
+Dialpad locks access to Slack and Zapier integrations behind its Pro plan, but we offer access to these integrations on all plans.

 We also offer dozens of ways to save time texting, like auto-replies, scheduled messages, and group messaging on each tier.